The Environment is Everything

 As an area of concentrated poverty, Ward 8 has many challenges and unmet needs.
-With so many residents facing hunger, homelessness, health, addiction, and violence, it is reasonable to ask: Why should we care about the forests?
+With so many residents facing more immediate challenges, like hunger, homelessness, illness, addiction and violence, it is reasonable to ask: Why should we care about the forests?

-Our reply: people are not separate from their environment.
+Because people are not separate from their environment.
 “The environment” includes all the places where we live, work, and play.
 It is the air we breathe inside and outside our homes, the water we drink, cook and clean with, the food we eat, the weather we experience, and all the sights, sounds and smells we encounter daily.
-Polluted air and water make people sick.
-A dead planet cannot support human life.
-We cannot care for our brothers and sisters without simultaneously caring for the planet upon which all of our survival depends.
+We cannot care for and protect one another without guarding the health of the planet on which our survival depends.

 Environmental benefits of urban forests

-Without forests, the earth would not be fit for human life.
+Even in the city, maybe especially in the city, we need forests.
 Trees clean the air by absorbing carbon dioxide and emitting oxygen.
-The lower summer temperatures by promoting evaporation and providing shade.
+They lower summer temperatures by promoting evaporation and providing shade.
 They muffle the noise from roadways, train tracks, and industrial facilities.

-Trees prevent erosion and filter contaminants from stormwater runoff with a network of deep roots.
+Trees prevent erosion, and their root networks filter contaminants from stormwater runoff.
 They act like sponges, soaking up water during floods and slowly releasing it during dry stretches.
-Urban forests provide habitat for birds, mammals, reptiles, amphibians, and fungi.
+Urban forests provide habitat for birds, mammals, reptiles, amphibians and fungi.

 Human benefits of urban forests

-Both our lived experiences and scientific research attest to the benefits of regular contact with nature.
-Tree cover is associated with lower crime rates, while litter signals higher rates of crime.
-Across age groups, those who regularly engage in outdoor recreation experience fewer health problems.
-Children exhibit less impulsive behavior when they play in nature.
-Hospital patients who can see trees out their windows have even been shown to recover faster.
+Like our lived experiences, scientific research attests to the benefits of regular contact with nature.
+Tree cover associates with lower crime rates.
+People who regularly engage in outdoor recreation experience fewer health problems.
+Children who play in nature exhibit less impulsive behavior.
+Hospital patients who can see trees out their windows have been shown to recover faster.

 Environmental Racism

-Access to a clean environment too often depends on racial and class privilege.
-Environmental racism refers to the pattern of trash and pollution being concentrated in communities of color and low-income communities.
-In Washington, DC, the inequity is striking: the predominantly Black south and east sides of the city include a water treatment plant, a former power plant, a former landfill, and several other legacy toxic sites.
-The wealthy and mostly white west side has no such industrial sites.
+Access to a clean environment too often depends on race and class privilege.
+Environmental racism refers to a pattern in which trash, pollution and industry are concentrated in communities of color and low-income communities.
+In Washington, DC, the inequity is striking: The city’s predominantly Black south and east sides are home to a water treatment plant, a former power plant, a former landfill, and other toxic legacy sites.
+The wealthy and mostly white west side contains no industrial sites.

 Forests for All